MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign-age-criterion.md

 **Delete:** Optional

 ## <a name="id"></a>Id
-The Bing Ads unique identifier of the criterion.
+The Microsoft Advertising unique identifier of the criterion.

 **Add:** Read-only
 **Update:** Read-only and Required